wang-yan-github/vim-cheatsheet/README_EN.md

 ## Copy and paste

-**Format of the copy command**：
+**Format of the copy command**:

 ```bash
 :[range]co[py]{address}
 ```

-Parameter Description：
+Parameter Description:

-- [range]：Indicates the range of lines to be copied, where copy can be abbreviated as :co or :t
+- [range]: Indicates the range of lines to be copied, where copy can be abbreviated as :co or :t
-- {address}：Indicates the destination of the copy.
+- {address}: Indicates the destination of the copy.
 Both of these parameters can be defaulted to indicate the current line where the Vim cursor is located.

 > For example: [:5copy.] means to copy line 5 of the file currently opened by Vim to the current line (indicated by .), that is, to create a copy of line 5 and place it below the current line.